-a) This part of the module is designed in a source to surface structure; from the essential processes occurring in the magmatic chamber to how magma erupts and the diversity of volcanic structures on the Earth's surface.
-During the first half of the semester the students will learn; basic concepts in volcanology, magmatic chamber zonation, lava rheology and its relationship with gases and chemical composition, as well as different types of volcanic eruptions, deposits and structures.
+This module is designed in a source to surface structure; from the essential processes occurring in the magmatic chamber to how magma erupts, the diversity of volcanic structures on the Earth's surface and the hazards volcanoes impose as well as possible ways of minimizing their hazard and risk.
+The subject is divided into two main blocks one concentrated on the physical aspects of volcanology and the second on volcanic hazards.
+During the first 6 lectures the students will learn, basic concepts in volcanology from melting to volcanic edifices and sediments, while the last 5 lectures of the semester will deal with direct and indirect volcanic hazards.